Les Hanois Lighthouse: Construction

 In July 1858 Trinity House inspected the rocks to determine which was practical.
 A local pilot advised using Le Bisseau rocks as it could be landed on in most sea conditions whereas La Mauve rocks were in a better location.
 The cost of construction, measured by the number of days it was possible to access the rocks, decided the issue with Le Bisseau chosen.

 The design required the light to be 100 ft above high water.
 A width of 32.6 ft at the base, 17 ft at the waist and 20.5 ft at the light.
 This dictated 24,542 cu ft of masonry would be needed, weighing 2,500 tonnes.
 A circular staircase would serve six rooms, one on each level.

-The tapered granite tower, painted white, is notable in terms of lighthouse engineering because it was the first to be built with all the stones dovetailed together both laterally and vertically, thereby making the construction a single solid mass.
+The tapered granite tower, painted white, is notable in terms of novel lighthouse engineering because it was the first to be built with all the stones dovetailed together, locking each stone with the vertically and horizontally adjacent stones, thereby making the construction a single solid mass.
 The cement mortar in the joints formed between stone faces locks the dovetails so that the stones cannot be separated without being broken.
 This method, used for the first time at the Hanois Lighthouse, became the pattern adopted for subsequent lighthouses built on sea rocks.

 The cement was a quick drying type invented by John Smeaton.

 The resident engineer was William Douglass, the 28-year-old son of Nicholas Douglass, an engineer (who had suggested using the dovetail joint for the stones) and brother of James Douglass.
 The lighthouse was constructed in Cornish granite rather than stone from Guernsey.
 Cornish masons were employed to dress the stone on the castle pier in Saint Peter Port Harbour, with the finished numbered stones taken by barge to the site.
 Construction workers on the lighthouse worked in gangs of 16 and when resting were accommodated in Fort Grey.
 The men being employed to build the lighthouse keepers cottage at Portelet when the weather was bad.

 The foundation stone was laid on 14 August 1860 by the Bailiff of Guernsey with several Jurats also present as well as a crowd on a flotilla of local boats.
 By March 1862 the tower was 60 ft high.
 In August they were ready for the light which arrived in October however completion was slightly delayed by bad weather, with the light lit for the first time in late November.
 Final commissioning was in late 1863, the cost being £25,296.